skang06/CHANGENAMEminiproj3/README.md

 ## Summary
 The analysis can help career centers figure out which resources and opportunities to provide postdoc students in different departments based on which career paths are more prevalent.
 It can also help employers figure out which departments to target for the greatest effectiveness.

-This is important since there are many departments at Hopkins that house postdocs, the career center could implement four different subgroups within the career center in order to accomodate the four different groups of departments that tend to have similar career paths.
+This is important since there are many departments at Hopkins that house postdocs, the career center could implement four different subgroups within the career center in order to organize their efforts and accomodate the four different groups of departments that tend to have similar career paths.

 For departments in cluster 1, the career center could organize more for-profit and non-profit institutions to come to career fairs for those departments.
 Those at the career center could also reach out to more of these institutions to get them to come to events for these departments.
 On the other hand, the profit and non-profit employers could send more information or reach out to those departments in cluster 1 (perhaps through email) because more postdoc students seem to go into these fields compared to those in the other clusters.
 This would help concentrate their efforts for maximum benefit (ie. they would be reaching out to students that are more likely to pursue those paths).
 Going into for-profit and non-profit institutions were the most popular choices.
 This is also what differentiated this cluster from the others.
 More of the postdocs in this group chose those routes.